core-skills/06-multivariate-analysis/program/01_regression.md

 y = &beta;<sub>0</sub> + &beta;<sub>1</sub>x<sub>1</sub> + &beta;<sub>1</sub>x<sub>2</sub> + ... + &beta;<sub>i</sub>x<sub>i</sub> + &beta;<sub>N</sub>x<sub>N</sub>

 We have already seen a case where the explanatory variables are *basis functions* when we discussed polynomial regression.
-The x can represent a range of functions, and in this example the explanatory variables represent *kernel* functions.
+The x can represent a range of functions, and in the example we will be doing the explanatory variables represent *kernel* functions.
 Do not worry too much about what the kernel function is; the key thing in this type of regression problem is that we know what these functions look like.
 What we are interested in is understanding how much (&beta;) of each is present in our observations (y).

 The example we will use is spectral data where we have a good understanding of the spectral response (x) of each component (&beta;x) that contributes to our overall observations (y).
 What we would like to solve for is how much (&beta;) of each component is present.